-Roxanne has written and spoken on the issues of gender, conflict, storytelling, and research on questions of violence in various venues and portals.
-In addition to her research and work interests, she is thinking about the questions of home and away, memory and loss, and the joys and pitfalls of a life lived perpetually in transition.
+Roxanne has written and spoken on the issues of gender, conflict, storytelling, and research on questions of violence in various venues and portals, including The Washington Post, the Harvard Humanitarian Initiative, The Conversation and others.

 Roxanne has been recognized as a P.E.O.
-International Peace Scholar, a recipient of the Presidential Award for Citizenship and Service at Tufts University, an Ogunte Featured Female Social Innovator, and a TEDx speaker.
+International Peace Scholar, a recipient of the Presidential Award for Citizenship and Service at Tufts University, a fellow at the Social Science Research Council, a US Institute of Peace-Minerva scholar, an Ogunte Featured Female Social Innovator, and a TEDx speaker.
 Stories of Conflict and Love was named one of the 18 best blogs and websites of 2013.

 Roxanne was born and raised in Thessaloniki, Greece, and she has yet to meet a panda bear she hasn’t loved.